HaroldMills/Vesper/docs/installation.rst

 with other packages that you might want to install in other, non-Vesper environments.

-Every Miniconda or Anaconda installation includes a default base environment that is created automatically on installation.
+Every Miniconda or Anaconda installation includes a default *base* environment that is created automatically on installation.
 We do *not* recommend installing Vesper in the base environment, but rather in its own environment, as discussed above.

-Conda environments are fully documented in the `Managing environments <https://conda.io/projects/conda/user-guide/tasks/manage-environments.html>`_ section of the `Conda documentation <https://conda.io/en/latest/index.html>`_.
+Conda environments are fully documented in the `Managing environments <https://conda.io/projects/conda/user-guide/tasks/manage-environments.html>`_ section of the `conda documentation <https://conda.io/en/latest/index.html>`_.
-We will describe only a few of the more common commands for managing Conda environments here.
+We will describe only a few of the more common commands for managing conda environments here.

 Conda environments are managed mainly using the conda command line program, which you can run from either the Windows Anaconda Prompt